ram1123/CustomNanoAOD/README.md

 python3 condor_resubmit.py -j HHbbgg_Signal_Mar2024.jdl -l logs/UL2018/EGamma_Run2018A/ -o /eos/user/r/rasharma/post_doc_ihep/double-higgs/nanoAODnTuples/nanoAOD_Mar2024/UL2018/EGamma_Run2018A -n 1
 ```

+***NOTE*** : The output directory should be the top directory using which the condor jobs were submitted (or the main path were all output files are stored).

 This will give you new jdl file.
 Then you can submit the new jdl file.